 Four-deal Bridge is a form of Rubber Bridge much played in clubs and well suited to home play.
 Long rubbers are avoided; extra players need wait no longer than the time (typically 20 minutes) required to complete four deals.
-The game is also called Club Bridge or Chicago (for the city in which it originated).
+The game is also called Chicago (for the city in which it originated).

 Vulnerability is not determined by previous scores but by the following schedule: